MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Set-LapsADPasswordExpirationTime.md

 ## DESCRIPTION

-The `Set-LapsADPasswordExpirationTime` cmdlet is used by administrators to configure the LAPS password expiration time on an Active Directory computer or domain controller object.
+The `Set-LapsADPasswordExpirationTime` cmdlet is used by administrators to configure the LAPS password expiration time on an AD computer or domain controller object.

 > [!TIP]
-> Running this cmdlet sets the LAPS password expiration time on the Active Directory computer or
+> Running this cmdlet sets the LAPS password expiration time on the AD computer or domain controller
-> domain controller object, but the new expiration time isn't honored until the next time the target
+> object, but the new expiration time isn't honored until the next time the target device executes a
-> device executes a LAPS policy processing cycle.
+> LAPS policy processing cycle.

 ## EXAMPLES